-The Special Needs & Inclusion Program (SNIP) offers confidential support, information and referral to individuals with special needs as well as caregivers of children, youth and adults with special needs.
+The Special Needs & Inclusion Program (SNIP) confidential support, information and referral to individuals with special needs as well as caregivers of children, youth, and adults with special needs.
 Learning to navigate the social services in a new community is stressful; our Special Needs & Inclusion Coordinator can help.

 The following are services offered by SNIP:

 - Networking opportunities

 - Referrals to community agencies

 - Support and resources

 - School meeting support – navigating the Ontario school system and understanding the process of Individual Education Plans (IEPs) and Individual Review and Placement Committee (IPRCs)

 - Tips & Tricks – How to – Social Stories, trouble shooting, visual aids (choice boards, visual routines, etc.)